Planning family holidays with children

 - Plan downtime for yourself too.
 If your children are entertained with organised activities, playing with other children, or being looked after by babysitters, you’ll get a break for yourself.

-Involving kids in holiday planning
+Involving children in holiday planning

 If your children help you plan your holiday, it can get them interested and excited.
 Their input can help you have a holiday that’s fun for everyone.